CSV Imports: Updating Yearly Data

 Throughout a user's academic career, a unit change or addition of responsibilities may occur.
 Faculty Success stores this information at a high level on the Yearly Data screen, which determines how users are included in reports or assigned in the Workflow (Reviews, Promotion, and Tenure) module.
 A user's appointment information can be changed manually using the Manage Data utility if the field is not locked due to access restrictions.
 If the appointment fields are locked, you can update their department via CSV import using one of the two methods, the Primary Key or Record ID.

-This article goes into detail about how to update a users existing Department using the Primary Key and Record ID.
+This CSV Imports: Updating Existing Records article goes into detail about how to update a user's existing Department using the Primary Key and Record ID.

 Example 1: Updating by Primary Key

 Primary keys are made up of a set of fields and are used to ensure that each record on a screen is distinct from other records for a given user, reducing the possibility of creating duplicate data or modifying the incorrect record.
-For more information on how Primary Keys are used to identify, add, delete, and modify records, see this article
+For more information on how Primary Keys are used to identify, add, delete, and modify records, see this How Primary Keys Detect Duplicate Data article.

 How to Find the Primary Keys for the Yearly Data Screen